home-assistant/home-assistant.io/source/_integrations/influxdb.markdown

 {% configuration %}
 api_v2:
   type: boolean
-  description: Set to `true` if connecting for 2.xx installations, do not use otherwise
+  description: Set to `true` if connecting for 2.xx installations, do not use otherwise.
   required: true
 url:
   type: url
-  description: URL of your 2.xx installation (e.g. http://localhost:9999)
+  description: URL of your 2.xx installation (e.g. http://localhost:9999).
   required: false
   default: https://us-west-2-1.aws.cloud2.influxdata.com
 token:
   type: string
-  description: Auth token with READ access to your chosen Organization and Bucket
+  description: Auth token with READ access to your chosen Organization and Bucket.
   required: true
 organization:
   type: string
   description: Organization ID to read from.
 To obtain this, open the UI of your 2.xx installation, the URL at the top will have it after `/orgs`.
-For example, in InfluxDB Cloud the URL looks like this: https://us-west-2-1.aws.cloud2.influxdata.com/orgs/{OrganizationID}
+For example, in InfluxDB Cloud the URL looks like this: https://us-west-2-1.aws.cloud2.influxdata.com/orgs/{OrganizationID}.
   required: true
 bucket:
   type: string
   description: Name of the bucket (not the generated bucket ID) within your Organization to read from.
-This sets the default bucket for sensors, individual sensors can also read from a different bucket
+This sets the default bucket for sensors, individual sensors can also read from a different bucket.
   required: false
   default: Home Assistant
 queries_flux: